jimenashk/finalProject-DentalClinic/README.md

 # Roles
 To log in as an administrator, we must log in with the credentials:
--Username: admin@gmail.com, password: password
+- Username: admin@gmail.com, password: password
 We can manage all dentists, patients and appointments.
 To enter as a user, we must enter with the credentials:
--Username: user@gmail.com, password : password2
+- Username: user@gmail.com, password : password2
 We can only access to modify the shifts.

 # Index view